US to buy South Korean howitzer rounds to send to Ukraine | Law-Order

 - United States

-The U.S. will buy 100,000 rounds of howitzer artillery from South Korean manufacturers to provide to Ukraine, a U.S. official said Thursday, in a deal the two governments have been working on for some time.
+The US will buy 100,000 rounds of howitzer artillery from South Korean manufacturers to provide to Ukraine, a US official said on Thursday, in a deal the two governments have been working on for some time.

 The officials spoke on condition of anonymity because details of the deal had not been made public.

+South Korea's Defence Ministry in a statement acknowledged ongoing talks over exporting an unspecified number of 155-millimeter artillery shells to shore up diminishing US inventories.
+However, the ministry said the negotiations were proceeding under the presumption that the US would be the "end user" of those rounds and that Seoul maintains its principle of providing only non-lethal support to Ukraine.

-The South Korea agreement provides a sharp counterpoint to U.S. accusations earlier this month that North Korea was covertly shipping artillery to Russia.
-Pyongyang denied the claim, which was laid out by John Kirby, a National Security Council spokesman.
+The South Korea agreement provides a sharp counterpoint to US accusations earlier this month that North Korea was covertly shipping artillery to Russia.
+It's not immediately clear whether the deal opens the possibility of South and North Korean artillery being fired against each other in Ukraine.

+North Korea has aligned with Russia over the war in Ukraine while also blaming the United States for the crisis, insisting that the West's "hegemonic policy" has forced Russia to take military action to protect its security interests.

+However, Pyongyang has repeatedly denied US claims that it has been sending large supplies of artillery shells and other ammunition to Russia, accusing the Biden administration of a smear campaign.

+Seoul's Defence Ministry confirmed at the time that it had rejected the Ukrainian request for anti-aircraft weapons, citing the South Korean government's principle of sending only non-lethal aid.

-International security experts have said both North Korea and South Korea maintain vast stockpiles of ammunition due to the decades-long tensions along their heavily fortified and militarized shared border.
+International security experts have said both North Korea and South Korea maintain vast stockpiles of ammunition due to the decades-long tensions along their heavily fortified and militarised shared border.

 In a statement, Army Lt.
-Col. Marty Meiners, a Pentagon spokesman, said the U.S. government has been in discussions to buy ammunition from South Korea's non-government defense industrial base.
+Col. Marty Meiners, a Pentagon spokesman, said the US government has been in discussions to buy ammunition from South Korea's non-government defence industrial base.
 The ammunition would not come from South Korean military stocks.
 He declined to provide details.

-Meiners said any potential sales always take into account the South Korean military's readiness and requirements and “will not detract from our defensive posture or readiness to respond against regional threats.”
-He added that South Korea's defense industry reguarly sells military equipment and weapons systems to allies and partners, including the U.S.
+Meiners said any potential sales always take into account the South Korean military's readiness and requirements and "will not detract from our defensive posture or readiness to respond against regional threats."
+He added that South Korea's defence industry regularly sells military equipment and weapons systems to allies and partners, including the US.

-South Korea has also inked several recent arms deals with European countries eager to bolster their defenses in the wake of Russia's invasion of Ukraine, including almost $9 billion in multiple contracts with Poland to provide F-16 fighter jets, training aircraft, tanks and howitzers.
+South Korea has also inked several recent arms deals with European countries eager to bolster their defences in the wake of Russia's invasion of Ukraine, including almost USD 9 billion in multiple contracts with Poland to provide F-16 fighter jets, training aircraft, tanks and howitzers.

 The ammunition deal was first reported by the Wall Street Journal.